On the Grothendieck ring of a quasireductive Lie superalgebra: On in the case when is quasireductive

 \subsection{On $\sch_{\fh}(\cF(\fg))$}

 Define $\cF(\fg)$ to be the full subcategory of $\cF in(\fg)$ consisting of modules which are semisimple over $\fg_{\ol{0}}$.

-The Weyl group $W$ of $\fg_{\ol{0}}$ acts naturally on $\fh$, and thus we are in the setup of Section \ref{sec equiv}; we refer to that section for the definition of $\ft_{W}^*$.
-Further $W$ preserves the subcategory $\CC$.
+The Weyl group $W$ of $\fg_{\ol{0}}$ acts naturally on $\fh$, and thus we are in the setup of Section \ref{section-equivariant-setting}; we refer to that section for the definition of $\ft_{W}^*$.
+We see that $W$ preserves the subcategory $\CC$.
 We set

 Recall that

 From the theory of reductive Lie algebras, in this case we have a natural bijection $P^+(\fg_{\ol{0}})'\to P(\fg)'/W$.
 Recall that for $\nu\in\ft_W^*$ we set